leoleovich/mmdu/README.md

 # Description

-This is a service to manage mysql users and databases.
+**mmdu** - Mysql Manager of Databases and Users.
+This service will ensure, that only users and databases defined in config file will exist.
+Everything which is not in there will be dropped, everything which is missing - added.
+Default behavior is to keep data untouched but report about differences.
+Config file can be generated via puppet, chef, salt, ansible  or any other config management system.

 Inspired by puppet mysql module, but without known architectural problems.

+# Options
+ - **-e** - execute/apply all changes
+ - **-c** - custom location of config file (default is */etc/mmdu/mmdu.toml*)

 # Configuration

-There is a config file which must be located under */etc/mmdu/mmdu.toml*
-But you can redefine it with option *-c*
-You need to update settings and add your own data into int:
+You need to update settings and add your own data into configuration file */etc/mmdu/mmdu.toml*:

 - **[access]** - this section contains data to connect to mysql server.
   You can specify *username*, *password*, *initPass*, *host*, *port*.
 If you do not - it has default values (root without password to localhost 3306).